Desalination by country: Kazakhstan

+There are concerns about the ability to produce water since Caspian sea levels are dropping.

 Kuwait

 Kuwait does not have any permanent rivers.
 It does have some wadis, the most notable of which is Wadi Al-Batin which forms the border between Kuwait and Iraq.

 Kuwait relies on water desalination as a primary source of fresh water for drinking and domestic purposes.
 There are currently more than six desalination plants.
 Kuwait was the first country in the world to use desalination to supply water for large-scale domestic use.
 The history of desalination in Kuwait dates back to 1951 when the first distillation plant was commissioned.

 Malta

-Malta has four reverse osmosis desalination plants in Pembroke, Cirkewwa, Ghar Lapsi and Hondoq and in 2022 they produces about 22 mln m^{3} of water, accounting for 64% of total water production in the country.
+Malta has four reverse osmosis desalination plants in Pembroke, Cirkewwa, Ghar Lapsi and Hondoq and in 2022 they produced about 22 mln m^{3} of water, accounting for 64% of total water production in the country.